v4resk/red-book/ad/movement/kerberos/delegations/unconstrained.md

 If an account (user or computer), with unconstrained delegations privileges, is compromised, an attacker must wait for a privileged user to authenticate on it (or [force it](../../mitm-and-coerced-authentications/)) using Kerberos.
 The attacker service will receive an ST (service ticket) containing the user's TGT.
 That TGT will be used by the service as a proof of identity to obtain access to a target service as the target user.
 Alternatively, the TGT can be used with [S4U2self abuse](s4u2self-abuse.md) in order to gain local admin privileges over the TGT's owner.

+{% hint style="warning" %}
+If the coerced account is "[is sensitive and cannot be delegated](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/how-to-configure-protected-accounts)" or a member of the "[Protected Users](https://learn.microsoft.com/en-us/windows-server/security/credentials-protection-and-management/protected-users-security-group)" group, its TGT will not be delegated in the service ticket used for authentication against the attacker-controlled KUD account.

+**Nota bene**: the native, RID 500, "Administrator" account doesn't benefit from that restriction, even if it's added to the Protected Users group (source: [sensepost.com](https://sensepost.com/blog/2023/protected-users-you-thought-you-were-safe-uh/)).
+{% endhint %}

 {% hint style="info" %}
-Unconstrained delegation abuses are usually combined with an [MS-RPRN abuse (printerbug)](../../mitm-and-coerced-authentications/ms-rprn.md), [MS-EFSR abuse (petitpotam)](../../mitm-and-coerced-authentications/ms-efsr.md), [MS-FSRVP abuse (shadowcoerce)](../../mitm-and-coerced-authentications/ms-fsrvp.md), r [PrivExchange](../../mitm-and-coerced-authentications/#pushsubscription-abuse-a-k-a-privexchange) to gain domain admin privileges.
+Unconstrained delegation abuses are usually combined with an [MS-RPRN abuse (printerbug)](../../mitm-and-coerced-authentications/ms-rprn.md), [MS-EFSR abuse (petitpotam)](../../mitm-and-coerced-authentications/ms-efsr.md), [MS-FSRVP abuse (shadowcoerce)](../../mitm-and-coerced-authentications/ms-fsrvp.md), r [PrivExchange](../../exchange-services/privexchange.md) to gain domain admin privileges.
 {% endhint %}

 ![](../../../../.gitbook/assets/Kerberos\_delegations-unconstrained.drawio.png)